Video: Parents - How to attend appointments over video call

 - a compatible up-to-date web browser:

-iPhone/iPad: Safari Note: there is a known issue joining video calls using iOS 14.2.
-Please upgrade any iOS 14.2 devices to iOS 14.3, or use an alternate device.
+iPhone/iPad: Safari, Chrome Note: there is a known issue joining video calls using iOS 14.2.
+Please upgrade any iOS 14.2 devices to iOS 14.3, or use a different device.

 Windows: Chrome, Firefox or Microsoft Edge (Chromium - download here)

 Linux: Chrome or Firefox

 - Using your smartphone for video appointments.
 If you don't have a smartphone with a front-facing camera, use a laptop or computer with a webcam.

 - Using a headset (or earphones with a microphone) to reduce echo.